A-Series-of-Dice-Based-Events/IronGods/Chapter3/README.md

 ### A12.
 Canister Access

 - **Skills:**
-  - **Recall Knowledge (Society): DC20 -** For a PC that knows Androffan to recognise the sign on the door as a biohazard warning sign.
+  - **Recall Knowledge (Society): DC 20 -** For a PC that knows Androffan to recognise the sign on the door as a biohazard warning sign.

 The door here has Hardness 18, HP 72 (BT 36)